 - Solo hiking and off-trail hiking is not recommended.
 Many rescues involve solo parties that were unable to self-rescue, sometimes with life-threatening injuries.

-The spring landscape at Grand Teton is amazing!
-The jagged peaks of the snow-capped mountains are a photographer’s dream!
+Photographing Grand Teton National Park is the spring is amazing!
+The landscape with jagged peaks of the snow-capped mountains are a photographer’s dream!

 Be ready with your camera gear to capture images the landscape and wildlife as you drive along the road or hike the trails.